mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 ---
 Building a custom Drupal theme nowadays is a more complex process than it used to be.
 Most themes require some kind of build tool such as Gulp, Grunt, Webpack or others to automate many of the repeatitive tasks we perform when working on the front-end.
 Tasks like compiling and minifying code, compressing images, linting code, and many more.
 As Atomic Web Design became a thing, things got more complicated because now if you are building components you need a styleguide or Design System to showcase and maintain those components.
 One of those design systems for me has been Patternlab.
 I started using Patternlab in all my Drupal projects almost ten years ago with great success.
 In addition, Patternlab has been the design system of choice at my place of work but one of my immediate tasks was to work on migrating to a different design system.
 We have a small team but were very excited about the challenge of finding and using a more modern and robust design system for our large multi-site Drupal environment.

+**Disclaimer**: Due to technical restrictions and project requirements, we were not able to use [Single Directory Components or SDC](https://www.drupal.org/project/sdc), nor the [Storybook module](https://www.drupal.org/project/storybook).
+Our front-end environment was custom built from the ground up.

 ## Enter Storybook

 After looking a various options for a design system, [Storybook](https://storybook.js.org/){target=_blank rel=noopener} seemed to be the right choice for us for a couple of reasons: one, it has been around for about 10 years and during this time it has matured significantly, and two, it has become a very popular option in the Drupal ecosystem.
 In some ways, Storybook follows the same model as Drupal, it has a pretty active community and a very healthy ecosystem of plugins to extend its core functionality.

 Storybook looks very promising as a design system for Drupal projects and with the recent release of [Single Directory Components or SDC](https://www.drupal.org/project/sdc), and the new [Storybook module](https://www.drupal.org/project/storybook), we think things can only get better for Drupal front-end development.
 Unfortunately for us, technical limitations in combination with our specific requirements, prevented us from using SDC or the Storybook module.
 Instead, we built our environment from scratch with a stand-alone integration of Storybook 8.
-We are hopeful the technical issues we ran into with SDC can be addressed in the future so we have an opportunity to incorporate it into our environment.

 ## Our process and requirements